MassiliaB/born2beroot/README.md

 # born2beroot
-This project aims to introduce you to the world of virtualization.
+(42 project) This project aims to introduce you to the world of virtualization.
 You have to creat a virtual machine using VirtualBox (or UTM) and be able to install your own operating system implementing strict rules.

    **Goal :**